 Often, a new client comes to see me after several different practitioners.
 This can be helpful as well as limiting.
 I prefer to offer reflexology firstly as a place to deeply relax and reconnect.
 We have an amazing ability to heal ourselves when the conditions allow it.
 At its simplest, reflexology reduces stress in the body and allows the mind to become still.
 What happens next is different for everyone.
 For most clients, there is a feeling of relaxation and clarity.
 The effect of relaxation is individual.
 One person relaxes and realises how tired they are, another feels like they could take on the world and bounce through the rest of the week!

 Some clients connect more deeply with reflexology than massage.
 There can be a deep release of muscular tension and changes in postural awareness.
-Working through the feet allows me freedom to investigate muscular pain in a safe way and the changes in tension can sometimes seem miraculous – they’re not, it’s our innate ability to heal!
+Working through the feet allows me freedom to investigate muscular pain in a safe way and the changes in tension can sometimes seem miraculous – it isn’t, it’s our innate ability to heal

 Reflexology maps are easily found on the internet and there are many books available if you are interested in reading more about this subject.
 I would recommend the following authors: Lynne Booth and Jan Williamson.